U.S. Lobster Dealers Hope To Claw Back Market Share In Europe

 "Market diversity is very important for our industry," she said.

-Trade officials from the U.S. and Europe said they hope the lobster agreement represents a first step towards a more comprehensive deal.
+Trade officials from the U.S. and Europe said they hope the lobster agreement represents a first step toward a more comprehensive deal.

 "We intend for this package of tariff reductions to mark just the beginning of a process that will lead to additional agreements that create more free, fair, and reciprocal transatlantic trade," U.S. Trade Representative Robert Lighthizer said in a joint statement with his European counterpart, Phil Hogan.